dotphiles/dotzsh/README.md

    - Check that the issue has not already been fixed in the latest code.
    - Open an issue with a clear title and description in grammatically correct, complete sentences.
+   - Raise an issue on the issue tracker[14]

 ### Pull Request